CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 > [issues](https://gitlab.com/foobarkeepers/foobar/issues).
 When
 > reporting the issue, please check the tickbox on the form labelled
 > "This issue is confidential and should only be visible to team members".

-There should be a *single point of contact*.
-Do not provide a list of multiple email addresses or web pages and ask that users contact some or all of these addresses.

-Please ensure that the security contact information is consistent with distribution metadata, e.g. in the `META.json` file [\[3\]](#references-and-notes) (CPAN-Meta-Spec).

 Add a reminder to include details for verifying the bug: